phip123/responder/README.md

 | `/uniform` | `from=10&to=30`  |
 | `/lognorm` | `mean=25&stdev=10` |

+### CPU Consumption parameters

+Per default the application just sleeps and does not consume any CPU.
+Following parameters can be used to busy wait and consume CPU during the duration.

+`/static?cores=<number of go routines>&stress=yes`
+You can use these parameters with any random distribution.

+The application will use `100% * cores` CPU for the duration.

 ## Request structure
 Apart from the URL and POST request type, you can use any request you like, with any other parameters you like.
 Nothing will happen.